13 Dec

 The MEA affixes:

-• A QR code that can be verified online by foreign authorities
+• A QR code that can be verified online by foreign authorities.
+This constitutes the final apostille attestation of the document.

 The Apostille itself includes details such as the issuing authority, document type, and official signature.